 Businesses and governments are shifting more and more workloads to the cloud.
-But some organizations remain resistant to the cloud's considerable attractions due to lingering concerns about data security in cloud computing.
+However, some organizations remain resistant to the cloud's considerable attractions due to lingering concerns about data security in cloud computing.

-First it's worth asking, what does cloud mean?
+To fully understand cloud computing security, firstly we need to ask, what does cloud mean?
 By the usual cloud computing definition, cloud providers make IT resources and applications available as a metered service that users can consume through the internet.

 Akamai operates the world's largest web content distribution network (CDN), spanning more than 160,000 servers in over 95 countries and delivering up to 30% of global Internet traffic.
 Along with enabling our service provider customers and enterprise customers to deliver web content and applications to end users faster and more reliably, Akamai offers a suite of security solutions embedded within our market-leading CDN.
 Akamai Cloud Security Solutions provide protection against leading cyber security threats like DDoS attacks, SQL injection, and cross-site scripting, as well as more obscure internet-based attack modalities.